-And the credit guidelines for a jumbo loan are generally more restrictive.
+And the credit guidelines for jumbo loans are generally more restrictive.

-Now, thanks to the increase in conventional loan limits, more borrowers can apply for the homes that are priced between $510,400 and $510,400 that were previously off-limits.
+Now, thanks to the increase in loan limits, more borrowers can apply for the homes that are priced between $647,200 and $726,200 that were previously not available.

-Lenders, such as banks, credit unions, and mortgage lenders get approval from Fannie Mae and Freddie Mac to offer the loans, provided that the rules are followed.
+Lenders, such as banks, credit unions, and mortgage lenders get approval from Fannie Mae and Freddie Mac to offer their programs, provided that the rules are followed.

-The new increase in conventional loan limits is a direct reflection of the rise in average home prices across the country.
+The new increase in loan limit amounts is a direct reflection of the rise in average home prices across the country.

 Specifics of the New Loan Limits

-These limits are in effect for the majority of areas across the country.
+These are in effect for the majority of areas across the country.

-High-cost areas, like New York City and Los Angeles, enjoy an even bigger boost.
-Websites for both Fannie Mae and Freddie Mac have lists of the designated areas available for the higher cost mortgages.
+High-cost areas, like New York City and Los Angeles, enjoy an even bigger boost in loan limits.
+Websites for both Fannie Mae and Freddie Mac have lists of the designated areas available for the higher cost loans.